Classic Chicken Cacciatore

 • Add garlic and mushrooms and cook over medium-high heat, until the mushrooms are releasing their liquid and becoming slightly browned on the edges.

-• Remove the pan from the heat and let rest for about 10 minutes.
+• Turn the heat to low and simmer for 30 minutes.
+Remove from heat and let rest for a few minutes.

 • Plate chicken pieces with sauce poured over the top.